MoritzWillig/pysnic/README.md

 This repository contains a *python only* implementation.
 Due to large numbers of single-pixel image accesses the python internal bounds-checking is likely to slow down the runtime compared to a C/C++ implementation.

-Since the algorithm performs large amounts of single pixel accesses, the runtime is greatly reduced by **converting numpy arrays to normal python arrays** (in contrast to using `numpy.ndarray`s or `PIL.image`s) before passing them to the `snic`-method.
+Since the algorithm performs large amounts of single pixel accesses, the runtime is greatly reduced by **passing 'normal' python arrays** (in contrast to using `numpy.ndarray`s or `PIL.image`s) to the `snic`-method.

 ### Dataformats
 Pixel positions are expected to be [x,y] integer coordinates.
 The coordinate frame for edge positions is offset by 0.5.